 Not far is your second waterfall of the day, Skógafoss.
 Like Seljalandsfoss, this mighty waterfall falls an impressive 60-metres but in a wide curtain of thundering water.
 The ground around it is very flat, allowing visitors to get quite close, and on sunny days, it is possible to see several rainbows in the spray of the falls.

-After your introduction to the glacier, you’ll move onto Reynisfjara black sand beach.
+Continuing your journey along the South Coast, you’ll move onto Reynisfjara black sand beach.
 This stretch of idyllic coastline is famed not only for its mesmerising sand but also its spectacular basalt columns and photogenic sea stacks, Reynisdrangar.
 Keep your eyes on the beach's impressive birdlife, you might spot a puffin or two.

 Your day will begin with a drive across the sands of Sólheimasandur, a vast black desert that stretches up to the edges of the grand Vatnajökull National Park.
 Marvel at the contrasting landscapes as each new horizon comes into view.